Investment Property Basics

 Understand what makes a property an investment property, how income-producing real estate is evaluated, and why assumptions matter before purchase decisions are made.

-Investment Property Explained is a plain-English guide to property investing fundamentals: cash flow, cap rates, operating income, vacancy, financing, leverage, expenses, risk, due diligence, rental demand, and long-term property performance.
+Investment Property Explained is a plain-English guide to property investing fundamentals: cash flow, cap rates, operating income, vacancy, financing, leverage, expenses, reserves, taxes, insurance, rental demand, due diligence, liquidity, stress testing and long-term property performance.

 Investment property analysis is not just “rent minus mortgage.”
-A useful review usually considers income, operating expenses, vacancy, financing, repairs, capital reserves, taxes, insurance, management, tenant risk, market demand, and exit strategy.
+A useful review usually considers income, operating expenses, vacancy, financing, debt service, repairs, capital reserves, taxes, insurance, management, tenant demand, local market risk, liquidity, and exit strategy.

 Understand what makes a property an investment property, how income-producing real estate is evaluated, and why assumptions matter before purchase decisions are made.